 02. As for the cheese, I like to mix two different kinds, a hard cheese (usually cheddar) and feta cheese.
 I prefer this blend as the hard cheese usually will melt and has a strong taste, and then the crumbled feta cheese will get a bit hard and be more distinct in every bite.
 However, I have made them only with cheddar cheese in the past and they did taste really good.
 So, I will leave it to you and your taste.

 03. I’m using around 70-80 grams of fresh spinach, that’s about 4 cups when chopped.
 If you decide to use baby spinach, you don’t have to chop it as it’s already small and soft.
 In the recipe ingredients, I don’t have any salt.
 Because of the cheese, I feel it’s not needed and I’m trying to keep salt intake as low as possible for my little one.
 However, if you like your food a bit salty then feel free to add a pinch of salt.

 04. Now, I just add all the ingredients to a bowl, the flour, egg, baking powder, cheese, spinach and onion.
 I mix well to combine them all using a spatula or my hands.

-05. For baking, I use a 12-case muffin tray and put the mixture in some silicon cases.
+05. For baking, I use a 12-case muffin tin and put the mixture in some silicon muffin cases.
 You could also use paper cases.
 If you don’t have any silicon or paper cases, add a little bit of oil inside each muffin case in the tray before adding the mixture in.